• 简体中文 简体中文 Chinese (Simplified) zh-hans

 Job Title Name Date Organizer Course Hours

-Corporate Representative of the Director Huang, Teng-Shih
+Representative of a Corporate Director Huang, Teng-Shih

 (7) Implementation Status of Risk Management Policy and Risk Measurement Standards: The Company focuses on its core business and cooperates with the launch of all policies related to the laws, and also establishes operation of various standards to implement regulations in light of reducing and preventing any possible risks.